wrye-bash/wrye-bash/Mopy/bash/images/ICON_LICENSES.md

-Some of the icons packaged with Wrye Bash are released / used under other licenses:
+Some of the icons packaged with Wrye Bash are released / used under other licenses.
+All files listed below have been modified to optimize the SVGs.

 ## Font Awesome